Sreevarshan-fin/Hazardous-Waste-in-Scrap-Yard-Environments-Detecting-/README.md

 ---

 The final model demonstrated significantly improved **Recall**, **segmentation quality**, and **minority-class learning performance** compared to augmentation-only training.
-Oversampling combined with controlled augmentation proved more effective for handling class imbalance in this safety-critical industrial segmentation task.
+Oversampling combined with **controlled augmentation** proved more effective for handling class imbalance in this safety-critical industrial segmentation task.

+---